-From a different perspective, the methodology of Growth Accounting, concludes that for most countries and periods, Total Factor Productivity explains a substantial part - as much as half (if not more) - of total growth (Easterly and Levine, 2001).
+From a different perspective, the methodology of Growth Accounting7, concludes that for most countries and periods, Total Factor Productivity explains a substantial part - as much as half (if not more) - of total growth (Easterly and Levine, 2001)8.

-&lt;sup>7 Growth Accounting theory aims to ascribe economic growth to changes in labor and changes in capital input, following a Cobb Douglas production function, considering that the residual, i.e. the part not
+7 Growth Accounting theory aims to ascribe economic growth to changes in labor and changes in capital input, following a Cobb Douglas production function, considering that the residual, i.e. the part not explained by such changes -Total Factor Productivity, TFP, in the terminology used - or in Abramowitz (1956) words the "measure of our ignorance" (p.11) - is the result of technical change.